Ibrahim778/VitaFTPI-Core/README.md

 # How to use:
 1. Download and extract the Tools.zip folder from the releases tab.
 1. Copy the Editor folder to your assets folder.
-1. Change the values in the script in the Editor folder to match your vita's.
+1. Save your enter your vita IP and other settings in the menu item VitaFTPI/Options.
 1. Copy the Uploader folder to the root of your project directory (So thats the parent directory of the Assets folder).
 1. Make sure your vita has vitacompanion installed.
 It's a plugin by devnoname120.
 1. Install the vita app for this tool from [here](https://github.com/Ibrahim778/Unity-Loader/releases).